 Grants are primarily given to Connecticut projects, with occasional consideration expanded to AGO Region I. A current AGO member must sponsor or co-sponsor the grant proposal.
-Current members of the Jolidon Committee are not eligible to act as a sponsor or co-sponsor for grant applications.

 Examples of grant projects could include: AGO regional convention sponsorship, organ recitals, silent movie accompaniment, AGO Pipe Organ Encounter, competition prizes, CD recordings, organ accompaniments for choral concerts, organ commissions, etc.

 James Kennerley, organ recital - The Music Series of South Church (New Britain, CT)

 Monica Czausz, organ recital - Salisbury Congregational Church (Salisbury, CT)